px4Li/GitNote/README.md

 - **git diff --staged** or **--cached** will list the changes between the staging area and our last commit.
 - We can view the changes within a specific file by providing git diff with a filename. **git diff HEAD [filename]** or **git diff --staged [filename]**
 - **git diff branch1..branch2** will list the changes between the tips of branch1 and branch2.
+- **git diff commit1..commit2** will compare two commits, provide git diff with the commit hashes of the commits in question.